kuya32/Pay-Nothing/README.md

 ## Motivation

 - Buy Nothing is a Seattle community that trades goods for free.
 I have been part of the Buy Nothing Magnolia group for a couple years now and its a great resource to find or sell items.
 As part of the Android learning process, I wanted to duplicate OfferUp/Letgo user interface and implement the Buy Nothing concept of trading free items.
 Through this process, I was able to learn how to incorporate multiple features of a standard app and push the limits of what I previously knew about Android development.
+- Wanted to learn more about Android development.

 ## Acknowledgements